syd711/vpin-extensions/README.md

 *Overlay Shotcut Configuration*

-Once the VPin-Extension service is running, the configured key binding is valid until the service is restarted. __Be aware that the key binding is executed, no matter if PinUP Popper is running or not!__
+Once the VPin-Extension service is running, the configured key binding is valid until the service is restarted. __Be aware that once the service is running the key binding is active, no matter if PinUP Popper is running or not!__